aaronromeo/pyrfid-jukebox/README.md

 ### 1. Initial Configuration

 - Flash a fresh copy of Raspberry Pi OS (Debian-based) onto a microSD card.
   - I've used the one without the desktop.
+At the time of writing this, the install was Raspberry Pi OS Lite 32 Bit (64 bit was hanging)
   - Using [Raspberry Pi Imager](https://www.raspberrypi.com/software/) allows the setup of SSH

 ### 2. Deb Package Installations